 The Company provides software solutions, tech-enabled services and print and distribution solutions to public and private companies for deal solutions and compliance to companies that are, or are preparing to become, subject to the filing and reporting requirements of the Securities Act of 1933, as amended (the "Securities Act") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Company supports clients primarily in North America, Europe and Asia.
 Capital markets clients leverage the Company's software offerings, proprietary technology, deep industry expertise and experience to successfully navigate the SEC's specified file formats when submitting compliance documents through the SEC's Electronic Data Gathering, Analysis, and Retrieval ("EDGAR") system for their transactional and ongoing compliance needs.

 The Company assists its capital markets clients throughout the course of initial public offerings ("IPOs"), secondary offerings, mergers and acquisitions ("M&A"), public and private debt offerings, leveraged buyouts, spinouts, special purpose acquisition companies ("SPAC") and subsequent de-SPAC transactions and other similar transactions.
 In addition, the Company provides clients with compliance solutions to prepare their ongoing required Exchange Act filings that are compatible with the SEC's EDGAR system, most notably Form 10-K, Form 10-Q, Form 8-K and proxy filings.
 These solutions include the Company's traditional full-service EDGAR filing preparation and filing agent services, tech-enabled services and print and distribution solutions as well as the Company's software solutions, ActiveDisclosure and Venue.

-In 2023, approximately 34% of capital markets net sales related to software solutions, of which approximately 59% related to Venue, the Company's transactional solution, and 34% related to ActiveDisclosure, the Company's compliance solution.
+In 2024, approximately 40% of capital markets net sales related to software solutions, of which approximately 65% related to Venue, predominantly a transactional solution, and 35% related to ActiveDisclosure, predominantly a compliance solution.
+In 2024, tech-enabled services and print and distribution solutions accounted for approximately 60% of capital markets net sales, of which approximately 55% were transactional in nature and 45% were compliance in nature.
+In 2023, approximately 34% of capital markets net sales related to software solutions, of which approximately 59% related to Venue and 34% related to ActiveDisclosure.
 In 2023, tech-enabled services and print and distribution solutions accounted for approximately 66% of capital markets net sales, of which approximately 52% were transactional in nature and 48% were compliance in nature.
-In 2022, approximately 31% of capital markets net sales related to software solutions, of which approximately 55% related to Venue and 34% related to ActiveDisclosure.
-In 2022, tech-enabled services and print and distribution solutions accounted for approximately 69% of capital markets net sales, of which approximately 58% were transactional in nature and 42% were compliance in nature.